overture-stack/docs/website/workshop/00-Intro.md

 <details>
 <summary><strong>3.
 Docker images pre-downloaded</strong> Most time-consuming step, run these before the workshop</summary>

-> **This is the most important step to complete in advance.** Pulling all images can take 10–20 minutes on a fast connection and much longer on conference Wi-Fi.

 Pull the required Docker images now to avoid slow downloads during the workshop: